Are There Heavy Metals in Your Salt? Safest Options for Clean Eating

 Long-Term Health Risks: Toxicity, Hormonal Disruption, and More

-Chronic exposure to heavy metals in salt can lead to severe long-term health consequences.
-Prolonged accumulation of these metals in the body has been linked to neurological issues, including cognitive decline and memory impairment.
-Additionally, heavy metals can disrupt endocrine function, leading to hormonal imbalances.
-There is also an increased risk of cardiovascular diseases, such as hypertension and atherosclerosis, associated with long-term heavy metal exposure.
-Furthermore, certain heavy metals have been identified as carcinogenic, increasing the risk of various cancers.
-AHA Journals
+Chronic, low-dose exposure to heavy metals in salt can lead to long-term health consequences.
+For example, the "nervous system is particularly vulnerable to prolonged, low-dose cadmium exposure" (Arruebarrena et al, 2023).
+Prolonged accumulation of heavy metals in the body has been linked to neurological issues, including cognitive decline and memory impairment, and endocrine disruption, leading to hormonal imbalances, and an increased risk of cardiovascular diseases, such as hypertension and atherosclerosis.
+Furthermore, certain heavy metals increase the risk of various cancers.
+(AHA Journals)

 Long-Term Health Risks include: